rollbar/docs/on-premises/purge.md

 ```

 ## Compact raw_item Table

+Once you've purged the data, you'll need to compact the raw item table
+in the database to reclaim the space.

 Currently, you'll need to compact the raw item table by hand.
 We don't
 have a utility for that yet.
 This will be easiest for people who manage